 No matter how much work you put into conflict resolution, depending on the individuals in the relationship, you may ultimately realize that you won’t be able to get your needs met in this partnership.
 Going your separate ways, especially after what was likely a serious relationship, is always tough, but there are tools to manage the pain.

 Step one, Riemserma explains, is to get more comfortable with grief.
 “In our culture, we don’t make space and time to name the losses, and celebrate what was good about the relationship and to grieve what is no longer there.
 And I think that's an important thing to do.
 It doesn't happen on a really neat timeline.
 Grief is a lengthy process, and it tends to hit us at unexpected moments,” she says.
-If we don’t process those uncomfortable feelings, she says, we may assume we’re fine and jump into another relationship before we’re ready, and the trauma will emerge in other ways.
+If we don’t process those uncomfortable feelings, she says, we may assume we’re fine and jump into another relationship before we’re ready, and it’ll emerge in other ways.

 Unsurprisingly, having support systems around is key. “[It’s important to] have supportive friends who will allow you to have space and be comfortable with your grief and your sad feelings, and not try to set you up with someone too quickly or take you out to bars to drink it away,” Riemserma adds.